 Information Asset Monetization

 As is often described in other blockchain implementations, one of the most intriguing opportunities to be explored is the different ways information assets can be defined and monetized.
 One example of this – in which an individual user’s identity provides monetization opportunities both for the individual as well as the participating entities who provide identifying information from their respective domains – is described in the Use Case section of the white paper.
 There will also be significant value creation in the eventual emergence of smart contract markets, wherein users will bid on the right to use different contracts to conduct their transactions, relying on full transparency around the relevant attributes of the various contracts being used to set a fair price.
-Other information-asset classes and mechanisms for monetization are left as an exercise for the reader.

 An obvious feature of an integrated health information network, as described here, is that the potential for outcomes-based optimization may finally be realized.
 Not only will all the relevant data to conduct such optimizations be available at a population level, but true personalized medicine approaches at an individual level can be approached with confidence, knowing that the user identities and the data surrounding their episodes of care have been verified and reliably logged in the system via distributed consensus.
 The industry-horizontal nature of the DokChain network will enable outcomes-based optimization in a much broader business context as well.